jona-thanho/cse15l-lab-reports/week5.md

 written_2/travel_guides/berlitz2/Portugal-WhatToDo.txt:0
 written_2/travel_guides/berlitz2/Portugal-WhereToGo.txt:0
 ```
 #### Joe, if you're reading this, don't be sad.
 I'm sure Portugal has nothing against you.
 Anyway... searching for string `Joe` in `written_2/travel_guides/berlitz2/Portugal*.txt` shows that `Joe` is nowhere to be found (`0`, `0`, and `0` occurences).
-All in all we see that `c` could be useful for finding a word/character count (I know there's a separate command for that, but that's beyond the scope of this article) or if that word/character exists.
+All in all we see that `c` could be useful for finding a word/character count (I know there's a separate command for that, but that's beyond the scope of this article) or finding out if that word/character exists.

 ###### *Source: [GeeksforGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)*